CatimaLoyalty/Android/docs/privacy-policy.md

 # PRIVACY POLICY FOR LOYALTY CARD KEYCHAIN

-This privacy policy governs your use of the software application Catima (“Application”) for mobile devices that was created by Protect.
+This privacy policy governs your use of the software application Catima (“Application”) for mobile devices that was created by Sylvia van Os.
 The Application is designed to store and display barcodes.

 # What information does the Application obtain and how is it used?